The 11 Healthiest Subway Options, According to Registered Dietitians

 Per order: 390 calories, 45g carbs, 2g fiber, 4g sugar, 23g protein, 12g fat, 4g saturated fat, 1110 mg sodium

-For an easy breakfast in a pinch, let us recommend starting your day with this protein-packed sandwich.
-The nutrition stats are better than the majority of fast food breakfast meals which are typically higher in calories, saturated fat, and sugar and lower in protein.
+For an easy breakfast in a pinch, start your day with this protein-packed sandwich.
+The nutrition stats are better than the majority of fast food breakfast meals, which are typically higher in calories, saturated fat, and sugar and lower in protein.

 As delicious as they are, the Subway Series sandwiches are best approached with caution.
-A foot-long sandwich can easily shoot past the 1000 calorie mark.
+A foot-long sandwich can easily shoot past the 1000 calorie mark, so stick to the six-inch.
 The Titan Turkey is the exception.

 The sandwich is stacked high with lean turkey, and thus, quality protein.
 You also get double the provolone cheese, along with lettuce, tomatoes, red onions, and mayonnaise served on their Artisan Italian bread.
-To make it healthier, sub in the multigrain bread, and swap the mayo for mustard.
+To make it healthier, sub in multigrain bread, swap the mayo for mustard, and add spinach instead of lettuce, says registered dietitian Mandy Enright, M.S., R.D.

 Per order: 360 calories, 21g carbs, 4g fiber, 6g sugar, 21g protein, 22g fat, 8g saturated fat, 800 mg sodium